top of page

 However, there is more to McKay’s life and legacy than her literary scholarship.
 After her passing, new details about McKay’s life emerged, surprising everyone who knew her.
 Why did McKay choose to hide so many details of her past?
 Using extensive archives, McKay's letters, and her own personal narrative, Shanna Greene Benjamin brings together McKay’s private life and public work to expand how we think about Black literary history and the place of Black women in American culture.

-Half in Shadow Book Talk
+Praise for Half in Shadow

 bottom of page